SWE-bench Verified 2026 Leaderboard: Analyzing the Coding Prowess of 90 AI Models

 | Open | 3 | 8 | 25 | ~40 |

-While SWE-bench Verified is a gold standard, it primarily evaluates Python open-source projects.
-High scores do not necessarily guarantee:
+While SWE-bench Verified is high-signal, it primarily targets Python open-source projects.
+A high score does not automatically guarantee:

-- Domain-specific performance: Results may vary on proprietary or niche codebases.
+- Project-specific performance: Results may vary across proprietary codebases.

-- Multi-language proficiency: Performance in JavaScript, TypeScript, Go, or Rust may differ.
+- Cross-language proficiency: Performance in JavaScript, TypeScript, Go, or Rust may differ.

-- Long-term project management: The test measures the ability to solve a single issue, not the capacity to manage a project over weeks.
+- Long-term project management: The benchmark evaluates single-issue resolution, not the ability to manage a project over weeks.

 Outlook for Late 2026

-We are rapidly approaching a ceiling on SWE-bench Verified.
-A score of 93.9% means the model correctly solved over 469 out of 500 issues.
-The remaining 31 are problems that humans deemed "solvable" but which currently baffle AI.
+We are rapidly approaching a ceiling for SWE-bench Verified.
+Mythos' 93.9% means it correctly solved over 469 out of 500 issues.
+The remaining 31 issues are problems humans can solve, but current AI cannot.

-The 2026 SWE-bench Verified results highlight three structural changes in AI coding:
+The 2026 SWE-bench Verified results reveal three structural shifts in AI coding:

 Loading...